Centenary of Frongoch camp, Bala

 Photos: top - children of Ysgol Bro Tryweryn, Frongoch, with the dignatories including the Irish ambassador to the UK, Daniel Mulhall, author Lyn Ebenzer and Lord Dafydd Ellis Thomas

 Middle: the officers' quarters and the house today.
 The houses are the only tangible remains of the camp.
+The old distillery buildings were demolished in the 1930s.

 Bottom: the German prisoners' "oompah" band, 1915.
 There were German graves at Frongoch until the 1960s when they were moved to Cannock Chase German cemetery.